 New Zealanders have a thirst to see their own characters on screen.
-John Reid in 1979
+John Reid in an interview with The Sunday Times, 1 July 1979

 The Strip centres around 30-something Melissa (Luanne Gordon), who sheds a legal career to set up a male strip revue.
 Created by Alan Brash, The Strip played to a certain demographic's desire for ogling naked men (warmed up by 1987 play Ladies Night and 1997 film The Full Monty), but with a focus on female characters, as Melissa juggles business with raising a teenage daughter.
 Taking cues from Ally McBeal (with fantasy sequences to match) the Gibson Group tale of g-strings, feminism and red light romance screened for two series on TV3 and sold internationally.